CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 The predefined `coremodImplementation`/`coremodImplementationNamed` entry, for example, only sets `coremodImplementationNamed` to extend from `compileOnly`, not `implementation`.
 This means it doesn't get put on the classpath (by way of `runtimeClasspath` extending `implementation`), but Forge will pick up on it anyway, because it's in the folder.

 There are `coremodImplementation`, `coremodRuntimeOnly`, and `coremodLocalRuntime` configurations predefined. `coremodCompileOnly` does *not* exist because the folder-copy workaround is only required to load the coremod *in the local development workspace*; if it existed, it would be identical to `modCompileOnly`, so just use that.

-## ?

-This is mostly just a curiosity, but the dist of Forge 1.4.7 does have a jar transformer command-line application buried inside, at `cpw.mods.fml.common.asm.transformers.AccessTransformer`.
-I haven't tried it to see if it works.
-There's a `public static void main` and everything.
-All the details about how Forge really parses ATs are there.
-This is what's used at end-user runtime to access transform classes on-the-fly.
-Good thing: if that tool always exists, it'll always be in-line with the access transformers version used in the version of Forge.
-Bad thing: that's a big if.